Homological stability for automorphism groups

 for $F:\C\to \Z\operatorname{-Mod}$ a functor to the category of $\Z$-modules.
 One should think of $A$ as a ``starting point'' and $X$ as a ``stabilisation direction''.
 Often $\C$ will have objects the natural numbers and we will take $A=0$ and $X=1$, so that $A\op X^{\op n}$ will just be the object $n$ in $\C$, but in general $\C$ may have many interesting starting points and stabilisation directions, for example when $\C$ is a category whose objects are manifolds or groups.

-We say that a functor $F$ as above defines a {\em coefficient system of degree $r$ at $N$} if the $r$th iterated kernel and cokernel of $F(-) \to F(X\op -)$ are trivial when evaluated at the objects $A\op X^{\op n}$ for $n\ge N$ (see Definition~\ref{fdegcoef}).
+We say, inductively, that a functor $F$ as above defines a {\em coefficient system of degree $r$} if the kernel of $F(-) \to F(X\op -)$ vanishes and the cokernel defines a coeffcient system of degree $(r-1)$; the zero coefficient system has degree $-1$.
+More generally we say that $F$ defines a {\em coefficient system of degree $r$ at $N$} if the above holds when evaluated at the objects $A\op X^{\op n}$ for $n\ge N$ (see Definition~\ref{fdegcoef} for full details).
 As detailed in Example~\ref{FIex} and Remark~\ref{polrem}, this notion is closely related to the classical notion of polynomial functors and, when $\C=FI$, to that of being presented in finite degree.

 Let $G_\infty$ denote the colimit of the groups $G_n$ and $G_\infty^{ab}$ its abelianisation.
 We will also consider functors $F:\C\to \Z G_\infty^{ab}\operatorname{-Mod}$ with target the category of $G_\infty^{ab}$-modules.
 In this case, we have that $F_n=F(A\op X^{\op n})$ comes equipped with two commuting actions of $G_n$, one from the functoriality of $F$, and one via the composition $G_n\to G_\infty\to G_\infty^{ab}$ and its $G_\infty^{ab}$-module structure.
 For such functors, we let $F_n^\circ$ denote the $G_n$-module $F(A\op X^{\op n})$ considered with the diagonal action.
 Our stability theorem, given below, will allow both $F_n$ and $F_n^\circ$ as coefficients.